 Hone in on what that is, write it down and keep it front of mind every day.

-The more strongly your why is anchored in your mind, the more motivated you’ll be to stay on track.
+The more strongly you anchor your “WHY” in your mind, the more you’ll get motivated to exercise and stay on track.

 #9: Think about how great you’ll feel afterwards

 No, me either.
 No one has.

 Yeah, the beforehand is a pain, and sometimes the during kind of sucks too.

 But afterwards?
 You always feel like a freakin’ superhero.

 Your body feels strong, and light, and energised, and kind of sore in a good way.

 Your skin is glowing, your blood is pumping, your muscles are humming, and you feel ready to take on the world.

 If you’re tempted to skip your workout, think about the amazing exercise benefits you’ll also be missing out on.